centreon/centreon-documentation/en/integrations/plugin-packs/procedures/applications-databases-elasticsearch.md

 ## Prerequisites

 In order to monitor an Elasticsearch cluster, it must be prepared acccording to Elasticsearch's official documentation: https://www.elastic.co/guide/en/elasticsearch/reference/7.8/monitor-elasticsearch-cluster.html
-In order to be able to communicate with the Centreon poller, the Elasticsearch node's API should use the http protocol and the port 9200.
+In order to be able to communicate with the Elasticsearch node's API, the Centreon Poller should access to the port 9200 with the http protocol on the Elasticsearch node.

 ## Installation